Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Acknowledgment

 \section{Acknowledgment}

-The first, third, and last author acknowledge the support of the NSERC Discovery Grant program [RGPIN-2020-07114].
-This research was undertaken, in part, thanks to funding from the Canada Research Chairs program [CRC-2018-00082].
-This work was enabled in part by support provided by Compute Ontario (\url{computeontario.ca}), Calcul Québec (\url{calculquebec.ca}), and the Digital Research Alliance of Canada (\url{alliancecan.ca}).
+M. Tavakoli, F. Tian and C. Bravo acknowledge the support of the NSERC Discovery Grant program [RGPIN-2020-07114].
+This research was partly funded by the Canada Research Chairs program [CRC-2018-00082] and by Compute Ontario (\url{computeontario.ca}), Calcul Québec (\url{calculquebec.ca}), and the Digital Research Alliance of Canada (\url{alliancecan.ca}).